NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 * **`.testOnly`**: This mode is useful if you want to run tests on the new image running before confirming it manually as the primary boot image.
 The process for this mode is `upload`, `test`, `reset`.

 * **`.uploadOnly`**: This is a very particular mode.
 It does not listen or acknowledge Bootloader Info, and plows through the upgrade process with just `upload` followed by `reset`.
 That's it. **It is up to the user, since this is not a default, to decide this is the right mode to use**.

+nRF Connect Device Manager allows allows direct control of the entire DFU process via the Advanced Tab on the upper-right corner.
+You can also see the implementation of sending specific commands such as List (Read), Test, Confirm, Erase and so on from [ImagesViewController.swift](Example/Example/View%20Controllers/Manager/Widgets/ImagesViewController.swift) and [SettingsViewController.swift](Example/Example/View%20Controllers/Manager/SettingsViewController.swift).

 ### Firmware Upgrade State